 Position the flat of your hand so that the middle finger lies on the left 5th intercostal space of the patient, covering the anterolateral ribcage.
 Position your other fingers on the intercostal spaces above and below.
 If you feel no pulsation, move the hand in different directions, feeling for a pulsation.

 After feeling the apex beat, ascertain whether it is the most prominent pulsation.
 Then, to identify the position, palpate the sternal angle (angle of Louis).
 It is the angle between the manubrium and the body of the sternum.
 The second rib corresponds to this angle.
 Below the second rib is the corresponding intercostal space.
 Starting from that space, count the intercostal spaces and reach the palpable apex and identify the intercostal space in which it is present.

-Subsequently, measure the distance between the pulsation and the mid-clavicular line.
+Subsequently, measure the distance between the apex impulse and the mid-clavicular line.
 If the pulsation is nearer to any other vertical landmark line, like the anterior or middle axillary lines, it is better to state the position in relation to those lines rather than mid-clavicular line.
 For example, instead of mentioning that the apex is 6 cm lateral to the mid-clavicular line, it is better to document as one cm medial to mid-axillary line.

 What do we note in the apex?

 - Size (is it localised or diffuse?)